cmkumar87/lib4moocdata/README.md

 Library for processing MOOC data dumps.
 Currently limited to Coursera data.

+<h3>Published Findings</h3>
+Papers published using this code on our MOOC corpus are available in this repository for download here: https://github.com/WING-NUS/lib4moocdata/tree/master/coursera/docs

+We request you to let us know by email or github issues forum and cite us if you use this code for your own research.
+Chandrasekaran, M. K., Kan, M.-Y., Ragupathi, K., Tan, B. C. Y. 2015.
+“Learning instructor intervention from MOOC forums”.
+In *Proceedings of the 8th International Conference on Educational Data Mining, Madrid, Spain*. pp. 218-225.
+International Education Data Mining Society.

 <h3>Coursera data export</h3>
 Coursera exports data from its MOOCs after compeltion for use by the university that is hosting it on its platform.
 These data dumps are .sql exports from MySQL databases.
 A typical data export consists of the following .sql files